codebase-interface/docs/docs/audiences.md

 - Installation/setup instructions
 - Usage documentation and tutorials

-**🌟 Success looks like:** Users can understand your project and get started quickly.
+**🌟 Success looks like:** Consumers can understand your project and get started quickly.

+---

+## 👥 Contributors

 ---